ScrumAce/scrumace.github.io/content/english/blog/blog-post-2.md

 ---
-title: "What does “maximizing the amount of work not done” even mean?"
+title: "What does 'maximizing the amount of work not done' even mean?"
 date: 2023-07-18T15:27:17+06:00
 draft: false
 # page title background image